-But what does a realistic timeline look like?
-What steps are part of the website development process, and how much time does each one take?
-What are your options when it comes to designing and deploying your site, and how do they impact the overall time required?
+We’re here to help.
+In this article, we’ll cover the steps of the website development process and how much time each may take.
+We’ll also explore your options for designing and deploying your site and how they impact the overall time required.

 Here’s what you need to know about how long it really takes to build a functional website from scratch.